frameworklori/lori-framework-site/docs/index.md

 ---

-*These cases use the full LORI Jury-Based Judgment System with AI deliberation and human sovereignty oversight.*oversight.*
+*These cases use the full LORI Jury-Based Judgment System with AI deliberation and human sovereignty oversight.*

 ---

 ### 📂 [Click to view CASE Summary Table and LORI CASE Sensitivity Risk Table](cases/LORI_CASE_Overview.md)